Leonardo2718/milc/README.md

 ```
 $ mkdir out
-$ cabal run -- test/good/* -d out
+$ cabal run -- test/good/* -d out -l
 ```

 This will compile all the test programs in `test/good/` and put all output files in the `out/` directory.
-If no output directory is specified, the output files will be placed in the same directory as the source files.

-Note: the optimizer will run by default!
-So generated code may be simpler than expected.
-Use `-O0` to disable all optimizations
+It will also generate a log file called `milc.log`.

 ## Tests